 a) conduct their duties with the utmost regard for the expected standard of behaviour and integrity in accordance with this policy, and other Talent and Culture policies

-b) report any corruption or fraud concerns to their line manager, or the Chief Audit and Risk Officer, or IBAC for protected disclosures, as set out in the Whistleblower Procedure.
+b) report any corruption or fraud concerns to their line manager, or the Chief Audit and Risk Officer, or IBAC for public interest disclosures, as set out in the Whistleblower Procedure.